damare01/WebNovel/README.md

 ## Development

-To run this project you must have Node.js and angular-cli installed.
+To run this project you must have Node.js, npm and angular-cli installed.

+To install all dependencies run:

+`npm install`

 There are two main components in this project.
 The server, written in node, which provide the APIs, as well as the initial html page.
 The front-end is written in Angular, which means that it is a single-page application.
 This means you must first build the angular application: